overture-stack/sqon-builder/README.md

 Example: `const builder: SQONBuilder = SQONBuilder({op: 'in', content: {fieldName: 'name', value: ['Jim']}});`

-The `SQONBuilder` function also provides many static functions that can be used to generate a new SQONBuilder without having a SQON to start with.
+The `SQONBuilder` function also provides many static methods that can be used to generate a new SQONBuilder without having a SQON to start with.

 Example: `const builder: SQONBuilder = SQONBuilder.in('name', 'Jim');`